Master Recycler program empowers waste prevention ambassadors

 - Recycling Contaminants

 - Hazardous Waste Management

 - Reduce and Reuse

 - Master Recycler Volunteer Opportunities In Jackson County

 Making a difference as a Master Recycler

 As a Master Recycler, you are expected to put your newfound knowledge to good use, spreading the word about waste management.
-Once the course is complete, you will be required to complete 30 hours of volunteer time in a set time period, culminating in a graduation and awards potluck for all participants.
+When the course is complete, you will be required to complete 30 hours of volunteer time over a set time period, culminating in a graduation and awards potluck for all participants.